Fill your basket with ferrites, RF cables, RF connectors, transistors, ICs etc. on our shop

 The PCB dimensions are 30 x 45 mm and a special gold-plated band is provided on the edges to help soldering any shielding material (copper clad board, tin etc).

-The KIT includes a high-quality ENIG FR4 PCB (30 x 45 mm) that comes with all SMD components pre-soldered.
+The KIT includes a high-quality ENIG FR4 PCB (30 x 45 mm) that comes with all SMD components factory pre-soldered.

 RF capacitors are used for all the circuits.
 A 52.3 Ohm resistor is used for R1.